n-claes/legolas/docs/pylbo/legolas_interface.md

 The parfiles will be called `xxxxparfile_resistive.par`due to the fact that we added the `basename` argument.
 All parfiles will be placed in a directory called `parfile_output` relative to the current working directory.
 If this is not desired you can supply a full path instead, either as a string (e.g.`output_dir="/users/Documents/parfiles"`) or a PathLike object (e.g. `Path("../parfiles").resolve()`).
-More information on the parfile generator can be found [here](../../src-docs/sphinx/autoapi/pylbo/index.html#pylbo.generate_parfiles).

 ## Running Legolas with Pylbo
 The parfiles generated in the above examples can be passed on to Pylbo, which in turn will pass those on to Legolas.

 **Remark**: Note that Pylbo will always link to the executable in the Legolas home directory by default.
 It is therefore good practice to explicitly specify the Legolas executable when calling the runner.